os-fpga/Raptor/BUILD.md

   git add Backend
   git commit -m "Bump Backed or any message"
   ```
-  7. Good idea is to do the build before pushing.
+  7. It's a good idea to do the build before pushing.

-  8. Once you are sure then push your changes:
+  8. Once you are sure, push your changes:

   ```
   git push origin --set-upstream <your branch name like EDA-968>
   ```

-  9. After the last command you should be able to create Pull Request in Raptor repository.
+  9. After the last command, you should be able to create a Pull Request in the Raptor repository.